 So far we have seen a plausible etymological connection between the unexplained ethnonym “Thracian” and dragons.
 But are there any historical facts to support this theory?
 The answer is a firm yes.
 In fact, there is a whole Wikipedia article on the Dacian Draco.
 Dacians and Thracians were two closely related nations.

 Therefore the dragon emblem existed in the Balkans for almost a thousand years, before the Romans.
-It was as a national, military and religious symbol.
+It was a national, military, and religious symbol.
 Can we then assume that even the name Thracians (Dyrrachians) means “dragon people“?